-Basically, the social servers and social management tools were set for a purpose.
+Basically, the social servers and social management tools set for a purpose.
 And the purpose changes with time and as technologies evolve.
 What is the key to success with social media, how can somebody see, or better foresee demand and its adaptation in the next few years?
 It all starts with networking.
 Next, we will bore into some extracts from an interview made by Khan Academy.
 Letter K stands for a founder of this educational server, Salman Khan, whereas letter R represents Khan’s interviewee Reid Hoffman.

 K: And this was the first social network idea.
 And then you’re next couple of roles were exploring that space.

-5 Steps to success
+5 Steps to success social media management

-Plan ahead: Write down all your ideas for social media posts.
+Write down all your ideas for social media posts.
 Make a weekly or a monthly plan of posts and keep in mind holidays, like Mothers’ Day or Halloween, and incorporate them into your updates.
 You might also want to spend a minute or two on considering what sorts of reactions your update might awaken and plan ahead some good responses for different scenarios.

-Identify your focus platforms: What is the target group of your business?
+What is the target group of your business?
 What is the industry you would like to get involved with?
 Keep such things in mind when creating social media updates.
 Also, think about which social media platforms are then the most beneficial for you.
-There is no point to spend time on showing up everywhere if your target group is not involved in Snapchat, for example.
+There is no point spending time on showing up everywhere if your target group not involved in Snapchat, for example.

-Take lots of photos: People are visual creatures and even if you are not interested in art, your eye is caught by pictures rather than plain text.
-Rather than using ready-made pictures searched from online we would recommend photos taken by you or someone you know in your social media updates.
+People – visual creatures and even you not interested in art, the eye gets caught by pictures rather than plain text.
+Rather than using ready-made pictures searched from online we recommend photos taken by you or someone known in social media.
 Take a bunch of photos once in a few months and you have plenty to go with.

 It is not enough to just post updates online, you must also be active yourself.
 Have an hour a day to check your social media channels and answer to the commentators.
 Show people that you are active and available.
 This is an easy way to increase your visibility and connect with your interest groups.

 “The fastest way to change yourself is to hang out with people who are already the way you want to be.”
 (Reid Hoffman)

-Get in the game
+social media – Get in the game